 Knowing your company’s value will help you make the right decision for your company and its employees

-2. Smart Decision-Making To Enhance Your Business Value
+Business Valuation Benefit 2: Smart Decision-Making to Enhance your Business Value

 A valuation at its fundamental level will highlight what makes a business valuable.
-Having a knowledge of the factors that most positively impact performance, will provide business owners with an informed look at how they can work to increase their overall value.
+Knowing the factors that most positively impact performance will provide business owners with an informed look at how they can work to increase their overall value.

-4. Understand Where Your Business Fits in the Industry
+Business Valuation Benefit 4: Understand where your Business Fits in the Industry

-A business valuation will describe, precisely, where one’s business fits into the overall industrial sector.
+A business valuation will describe precisely where one’s business fits into the overall industrial sector.
 Using intuitive public data points, a valuation will draw upon previous market value prices or the sale of similar company types recently sold or publicly traded.
-This will allow a business owner to see where their progress lies on a national scale and in turn, provide them with the opportunity to strategise how best to invest their financial portfolio to grow their business.
+This will allow business owners to see where their progress lies on a national scale and, in turn, provide them with the opportunity to strategise how best to invest their financial portfolio to grow their business.

-A business owner will commonly have a general idea of what their business might be worth based upon simple financial portfolio factors (ie. total asset value, company bank account balances, etc.).
+A business owner will commonly have a general idea of what their business might be worth based upon simple financial portfolio factors (i.e. total asset value, company bank account balances, etc.).
 However, while important, these factors can never paint the full picture of the overall value of one’s business.
-A business valuation draws upon a multitude of factors, which can each individually affect the growth or decline of value.
+A business valuation draws upon a multitude of factors, each individually affecting the growth or decline of value.
 It also helps to show company income and valuation data over time.
-Knowing the true value of one’s business can often be a deciding factor in whether a sale is the best possible option for the owner.
+Knowing the true value of one’s business can often decide whether a sale is the best possible option for the owner.